Statement

 Kensington Gardens

 The Saltworks Company Kensington Gardens is an Extrait de Parfum.
-The fragrance opens with Green Tea, settles into a heart of Blackcurrant, and dries down to a base of Cedar.
+Kensington Gardens opens with Green Tea, settles into a heart of Blackcurrant, and dries down to a base of Cedar.
+The Saltworks Company's Kensington Gardens carries a Statement verdict, a fruity-led wear.

 A green-tea-and-blackcurrant top over a clean white-cedar base, Kensington Gardens is a soft three-note woody-fruity composition.
 Spring and summer daytime wear for those who want a calm, modern aromatic without spice or sweetness.